Chris35Wills/synthetic_channel_mesh/README.md

 	anaconda ....

-R and requires the following libraries to be installed:
+The R portion of the code was developed using R version 3.2.2 You will need the following libraries to be installed:

 	- xxx
 	- xxx
 	- xxx
 	- xxx

+The scripts will automatically check for these and try and install them.
+This may need you to manual install packages depending on your privileges.

 ## Data Requirements

 To take advantage of this code, you should have available: